microsoft/service-fabric-yarp/README.md

 `/<AppName>/<ServiceName>/<path>` on both the HTTP and HTTPS ports and health-probes the backend with the defaults from YARP.

+> **Containers.** Containerized SF services need no SFYarp-specific
+> configuration.
+Opt them in with the same `ServiceManifest.xml`
+> labels as any other service.
+SFYarp routes to whichever endpoint
+> SF publishes in the Naming Service.

 **Common recipes:**

 - **Match by hostname (multi-tenant):**